 In order to breathe and move, traditional main building materials must be paired with the right mortar, plaster and other sympathetic joints and coverings.
 This usually means using traditional lime mortars and plasters, which also breathe and allow movement.

-Society for the Protection of Ancient Buildings: understanding traditional materials
+Society for the Protection of Ancient Buildings: Lime

 The scourge of the modern